Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 *Meteor-M N°2-2 HRPT*

-- Meteor-M N°2-2 has recently inexplicably stopped broadcasting imagery in the L and X bands, with the last known succesful reception being on the 24th of July 2024.
+- Meteor-M N°2-2 has recently inexplicably stopped broadcasting imagery in the L and X bands, with the last known successful reception being on the 24th of July 2024.
 The C band telemetry broadcast has been received since then, showing the satellite is still in orbit, but no other emissions have been detected.
 Roscosmos hasn't released a statement yet, Lego11 has suggested this might be because the satellite is undergoing in-flight testing, but this has not been confirmed.
 UsRadioGuy presumes the satellite to have failed:
-> *"HRPT was transmitting up until July of 2024, however that has since stopped.
-VNIIEM (the Russian State Corp that built the satellite) has since stopped supporting logistics for M2-2 HRPT and it is presumed that the system has failed.*" [source](https://usradioguy.com/meteor-satellite/#status)
+> *"HRPT was transmitting up until July 2024, however that has since stopped.
+VNIIEM (the Russian State Corp that built the satellite) has since stopped supporting logistics for M2-2 HRPT, it is presumed that the system has failed.*" [source](https://usradioguy.com/meteor-satellite/#status)

 ### MetOp
 - There are two functional satellites: **MetOp-B** and **MetOp-C** operated by EumetSat, launched in 2013 and 2019 respectively.
 - Have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
 The broadcast also contains several more instruments and much more data, including 5 AVHRR channels at a 1.1 km/px quality as well as one IASI Imaging channel at 0.8 km/px.
-- The signal does not have a carrier wave or easily decernible bumps making it a bit harder to track, it presents as a jumpy signal on the FFT.
+- The signal does not have a carrier wave or easily discernible bumps making it a bit harder to track, it presents as a jumpy signal on the FFT.
 - Full resolution sample imagery:
     - [NOAA Natural color](https://cpt-dingus.cc/static/sat-images/L-band/LEO/Metop/avhrr_3_2024-10-13_09-09-23Z_NOAA%20Natural%20Color.png)
     - [221](https://cpt-dingus.cc/static/sat-images/L-band/LEO/Metop/avhrr_3_2024-10-13_09-09-23Z_AVHRR%20221%20False%20Color.png)